CHILD DEVELOPMENT AND PARENTING (FC9039) 1.0 credit

 EXPLORING CHILDHOOD / PRESCHOOL LAB (FC9049) 1.0 credit

-If you enjoy working with children or want to pursue a career in Early Childhood Education, this is the course for you.
+This course is for students who enjoy working with children or want to pursue a career in Early Childhood Education.
 This program provides an opportunity to study the development of children three through five years old.
 The student will participate in observing, interacting, planning activities and teaching in a lab preschool program.
 Administration reserves the right to deny enrollment due to behavioral issues.
 Note: This course can be taken multiple times for advanced study of the subject.

 FOODS AND YOU (FC9009) 1.0 credit

 Nutrition is the emphasis of the Foods and You class.
-Develop your food preparation skills, learn how to select food, plan healthy meals, and work safely and sanitarily in the kitchen.
-Become familiar with healthy choices as you prepare foods from each food group.
-Compare foods and ingredients and learn to fit them into a well-balanced diet.
+Students develop food preparation skills, learn how to select food, plan healthy meals, and work safely and sanitarily in the kitchen.
+They will become familiar with healthy choices as they prepare foods from each food group, and compare foods and ingredients to learn to fit them into a well-balanced diet.

 AMERICAN COOKERY (FC9019) 0.5 credit

-Explore how and why particular foods become a part of cuisine in various regions of the United States through sample menus and dishes.
-Your food preparation skills will be expanded as you prepare dishes and menus representative of United States regional cookery.
+Students will explore how and why particular foods become a part of cuisine in various regions of the United States through sample menus and dishes.
+Food preparation skills will be expanded as students prepare dishes and menus representative of United States regional cookery.

 INTERNATIONAL FOODS (FC9029) 0.5 credit

 This course explores different styles and methods of food preparation from various countries.
 Social customs, geography, climate, and economic influences that affect food choices will be included.
-Your vocabulary of ethnic cooking terms and your food preparation skills will be expanded as you prepare dishes and meals from around the world.
+Students’ vocabulary of ethnic cooking terms and their food preparation skills will be expanded as they prepare dishes and meals from around the world.

-This course is for someone who never sewed before or someone who is a beginner.
-Learn about color coordination, natural and synthetic fibers, sewing vocabulary, and how to read a pattern.
-Learn basic hand sewing and machine sewing techniques.
-Create your own garment in an easy, step-by-step process.
+This course is for students who have never sewn before or are beginners.
+Students will learn about color coordination, natural and synthetic fibers, sewing vocabulary, and how to read a pattern.
+In addition, students will learn basic hand sewing and machine sewing techniques, creating their own garment in an easy, step-by-step process.

-Planning a career in Interior Design?
-Renting your first apartment?
-Design in Interiors teaches home design, floor plan studies, furniture balance, color usage, floor and window treatments and furniture qualities.
-Learn how to design unique floor and wall surfaces.
-Create appealing rooms with very little money.
-Have fun creating a makeover for your own room or creating a “dream” room.
+This course teaches home design, floor plan studies, furniture balance, color usage, floor and window treatments, and furniture qualities.
+Students will learn how to design unique floor and wall surfaces and create appealing rooms with very little money.
+They will have fun creating a makeover for their own room or creating a “dream” room.

 INTRODUCTION TO HOSPITALITY AND TOURISM (FC9099) 0.5 credit